Technologies to Tools awards

 What is a Technologies to Tools award?

-The Technologies to Tools (T2T) awards support the translation of non-animal in vitro models and technologies, developed with NC3Rs grant funding, into research tools that can be applied confidently in the pharmaceutical industry to support improved medicines discovery.
+The Technologies to Tools (T2T) awards support the translation of in vitro models and technologies, developed with NC3Rs grant funding, into research tools that can be applied confidently in the pharmaceutical industry to support improved medicines discovery.
 The aim is to bridge the gap between model development and the wider uptake needed to achieve the greatest 3Rs, scientific and commercial impacts.

 These awards are being offered in collaboration with the Medicines Discovery Catapult (MDC).
 Eligible researchers will have the opportunity to develop a collaborative project with MDC which builds upon the scientific findings arising from their NC3Rs grant.
 Applicants can apply for up to £50k, to cover 100% of their directly incurred costs, for projects of up to 24 months duration.
 The MDC will provide in-kind contributions (for example, access to industrial expertise, facilities and equipment), equivalent in value to the funding offered by the NC3Rs.